wfleming/vim-codeclimate/README.markdown

 ## Usage

 ```
+:CodeClimateAnalyzeProject
+:CodeClimateAnalyzeOpenFiles
 :CodeClimateAnalyzeCurrentFile
 ```

-Currently this plugin has one command which analyzes the file in the current buffer.
+The plugin exposes the three commands above.

-By default, this command isn't mapped to any shortcuts to avoid interfering with other plugins, but you can easily add one in your `.vimrc` or `init.vim`:
+By default, no shortcuts are bound to these commands to avoid interfering with other plugins, but you can easily add some in your `.vimrc` or `init.vim`:

 ```
+nmap <Leader>aa :CodeClimateAnalyzeProject<CR>
+nmap <Leader>ao :CodeClimateAnalyzeOpenFiles<CR>
-nmap <Leader>a :CodeClimateAnalyzeCurrentFile<CR>
+nmap <Leader>af :CodeClimateAnalyzeCurrentFile<CR>
 ```

 ### Keyboard Shortcuts